mc7244/BlendCascade/README.md

 This is an example with falling letters, which are PNG files.
 Besides falling, here they also rotate (which is optional).

+You can find a working demo which creates this inside `demo/`.

 [demovideo.webm](https://github.com/mc7244/BlendCascade/assets/86221/feec74e4-8a59-46ba-9657-78690a79164b)

 ## Quick start